 Kay Kern is Manager of Energy Supply and Risk Management for Burton Energy Group.
 Kay stumbled onto the energy trail in the last century as natural gas was becoming deregulated, and has found it to be a fascinating career path.
 Having worked at some point for almost every side of the business, Kay has developed a well-rounded perspective and enjoys finding ways to reduce energy spend risk for our clients.
 She appreciates the same things her children do…baseball, good food, and the great outdoors.

-Jennifer Kimbro is an Energy Analyst on our Operations team, who joined Burton Energy Group in 2015.
+Jenn Cole is a Project Manager on our Operations team, working in tandem with our Supply Team and Demand projects, she joined Burton Energy Group in 2015.
 After many years working in Educational Technology, she has parlayed her eclectic skill sets as well as experience and found her niche in the energy industry.
-While Jennifer is a die-hard Alabama fan, she mostly enjoys cheering on her daughter, nieces, and nephews at their sporting events with her dog whenever possible.
-Jennifer is an avid outdoor adventurer enjoying: sky-diving, zip-lining, hiking, running, obstacle racing, aerial obstacle courses, and a newly acquired love of paddle boarding.
+While Jenn is a die-hard Alabama fan, she most enjoys cheering on her daughter, nieces, and nephews at their respective sporting and life events.
+Jenn is an avid outdoor adventurer and thrill seeker: sky-diving, zip-lining, hiking, running, obstacle racing, aerial obstacle courses, paddleboarding, kayaking, spelunking, mountain biking, etc.

 David Parks is a Senior Energy Analyst for Burton Energy Group.
 With over 20 years of experience in varying roles of account management and energy analysis, he knows that data collection and analysis is the backbone of every successful energy conservation plan.
 David holds an undergrad degree in Business Management and a Masters in Business Administration.
 He enjoys exploring the mountains of North Carolina and the beaches of Hilton Head Island (although he will tell you he doesn’t get to do either often enough).
 Most of his free time is spent with his family and their yellow lab – Lucky.
 Most weekends you will find him keeping score for youth basketball tournaments or serving as a timer for his children’s swim team.
 Data is his life!

 Dina Gundersen has been a Burton Energy Group partner for many years.
 She handles the marketing for Burton through her company, Creative Thunder Design.
 Dina is charged with the maintenance of the corporate website www.burtonenergygroup.com as well as this spectacular and uber-informative blog!
-In her spare time (when is that?) she can be found shuttling her six-year old daughter from gymnastics to cheerleading and beyond and satisfying her love of power tools with the latest home improvement project.
+In her spare time (when is that?) she can be found shuttling her teenage daughter to and from soccer (yes, she is a soccer mom!) and satisfying her love of power tools with the latest home improvement project.